google/zetasql/docs/hll_functions.md

 [HLL++][hll-link-to-research-whitepaper] sketches by computing their union.

 Each `sketch` must be initialized on the same type.
 Attempts to merge sketches for different types results in an error.
-For example, you cannot merge a sketch initialized from `INT64` data with one initialized from `STRING` data.
+For example, you can't merge a sketch initialized from `INT64` data with one initialized from `STRING` data.

 If the merged sketches were initialized with different precisions, the precision